-Who wouldn’t like a bit of extra distance off the tee?
-How about a more powerful swing?
-No matter what level you play at, you can always improve your physical performance – and not just by crunching loads of weights in the gym.
+No matter what level you play at, you can always improve your physical performance—and not just by crunching weights in the gym, either.

-Golf Care speaks to golf strength and conditioning coach Jamie Greaves, who offers his top 5 exercises guaranteed to improve your golf game.
+We caught up with golf strength and conditioning coach Jamie Greaves to talk through a handful of exercises that are guaranteed to improve your golf game.

 Golf is a rotational sport, but many golfers lack rotation through the hips and thoracic spine.
-This exercise will help you overcome this and get those hips moving.
+However, this exercise will help you overcome this and get your hips moving.

-Start by sitting in the ‘bear sit position’ (see the video below for reference), with your knees bent, heels pressed into the ground.
+Start by sitting in the ‘bear sit position’ (see the video below for reference), with your knees bent and heels pressed into the ground.
 Ensure your torso is upright.

-“You should perform this nice and slowly,” adds Greaves.
-“Be sure that you are feeling the movement in the hips and not in the knees.
+“You should perform this nice and slowly,” says Greaves.
+“Be sure you’re feeling the movement in the hips and not in the knees.

 “Although the knees move, the motion is created from the hips.
 If you’re feeling it more in the knees, it won’t be helping.”